 Topics for Student Paper Presentation

 Below are the topics of Web Science that will be addressed in the course.
-Each student will have to pick two papers that she/he will present to the other students in the second part of the course.
-Details about how to subscribe will follow.
+Each student will have to pick two papers of the same topic that she/he will present to the other students in the second part of the course.

 - Here we collected hints helping you to prepare a good presentation.